Meet the Future at ZGC IN-TECH CARNIVAL

 Equally impressive is the Tiangong humanoid robot, created by Beijing’s National and Local Co-built Embodied AI Robotics Innovation Center.
 It demonstrates exceptional mobility, navigating complex terrains such as slopes, stairs, grass, gravel, and sand with ease.
 This showcases the potential of humanoid robots in real-world applications.

-With “embodied intelligence” included in China’s government work report this year, humanoid robots are reaching a crucial stage of technological breakthroughs and early adoption.
+With “embodied intelligence” included in China’s government work report this year, humanoid robots are reaching a crucial stage of technological breakthrough and early adoption.
 However, experts predict that in the next decade, humanoid robots will make up only about 10% of the embodied intelligence field.
 Initially, these robots are expected to serve in specialized industrial environments.
 Once they prove their reliability in these settings, they will gradually enter households and daily life.

 Perhaps, shortly, humanoid robots will be as common as cars and smartphones, seamlessly integrating into everyday life.